qwiklabs-04/horizon-sdv/docs/workloads/android/guides/developer_guide.md

     <img src="images/section.5/5.1.1_aaos_builder_artifact_2.png" width="500" />

-  - Using `gcloud storage cp` or `gsutil`, download the `sdk-repo-linux-system-images.zip` images and `horizon-sdv-aaos-sys-img2-1.xml` addon files exactly as stated in your artifact file (or just copy the lines) and store for later.
+  - Using `gcloud storage cp` to download the `sdk-repo-linux-system-images.zip` images and `horizon-sdv-aaos-sys-img2-1.xml` addon files exactly as stated in your artifact file (or just copy the lines) and store for later.

 The follow on section should be second nature to most but we will explain for those that have not used Android Studio before with such virtual devices.
 It will also serve well for later sections of this tutorial session.